Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Experiments Results

 To facilitate the interaction between the RL agents and the treatment planning process, we developed a custom OpenAI Gymnasium-compatible environment that simulates the treatment planning workflow.
-At each timestep, the environment processes the current beamlet weights $\Vec{x}$ along with the dose influence matrices $\Vec{D}_{\text{CTV}m}$ and $\Vec{D}_{\text{OAR}_k}$ for each CTV $m$ and OAR $k$.
-It then solves the DVH-based optimization problem using the priority set $\Vec{\omega}$, modified by the agent-selected action $a_t$, updates $\Vec{x}$, and generates a new dose distribution $\Vec{d}$, which is subsequently used to compute the plan score and reward via Eqn.~\ref{eq:dij_mat}.
-Each action $a \in \{0,1,\dots,21\}$ updates priority weights $\Vec{\omega}$ according to:
+At each time step, the environment receives the agent-selected action at $a_t$ and applies it to modify the current priority weights $\Vec{\omega}$.
+Using these updated priorities along with the dose influence matrices $\Vec{D}_{\text{CTV}m}$ and $\Vec{D}_{\text{OAR}_k}$ for each CTV $m$ and OAR $k$, the environment solves the optimization problem (Eqn.~\ref{eq:plan_optimization_problem}) via projected gradient descent~\citep{fu2023distributed, ghobadi2012automated, nocedal1999numerical} to update the beamlet weights $\Vec{x}$ and generate a new dose distribution $\Vec{d}$ (Eqn.~\ref{eq:dij_mat}).
+The resulting dose distribution is evaluated against clinical constraints (Table~\ref{tab:planning_constraints}) to compute the plan score and reward (Appendix~\ref{appndx:pqm}).
+Each action $a \in \{0,1,\dots,21\}$ updates priority weights $\Vec{\omega}$ according to

 where $[x]_0^1 \triangleq \min(\max(x, 0), 1)$ ensures weights remain within valid bounds.
+The details of the priority adjustment $\Delta_a$ are included in the Appendix~\ref{appndx:priority_updates}.
 All experiments were conducted on a workstation equipped with an NVIDIA RTX $5000$ Ada Generation GPU with $32$~\si{GB} of memory.